 Times of celebration can be difficult for those who have lost someone or something.
 When everyone on your social feed is ‘cheers-ing’ to another year with their loved ones, what do you do when your loved one is no longer of this Earth?
 Grief is the emotional manifestation of losing something or someone.
-This may be something physical like a parent, a friend, or a pet.
-Or it may be something less tangible such as the future you were looking forward to with your partner that has now changed following your relationship break-down, or your identity following a life-changing illness such as cancer.
+We grieve the loss of people and pets we love.
+We grieve other significant losses like our relationships, our health or our jobs.
+And we can grieve over a future that will no longer be realised following significant events like a break-up, a life-altering diagnosis or illness, or a natural disaster.

-- Loss of appetite, headaches, difficulty sleeping, lowered immune system, dull chest pain (this is often where the term ‘broken heart’ comes from)
+- Physical symptoms: like loss of appetite, headaches, difficulty sleeping, lowered immune system, dull chest pain (this is often where the term ‘broken heart’ comes from)

 - Cry it out: Crying is not weak.
 It is a healthy, cathartic release of overwhelming emotions.
 When you look at it like that, crying can help you to feel better, sooner.
 Let it out.

-Importantly, remember that showing signs of grief is not a weakness, it is a strength and a coping mechanism.
-And you can seek support from a counsellor to assist with your grief management if you feel this could help.
+Importantly, remember that showing signs of grief is not a weakness, it is a natural human response to loss that we all experience.
 Because after all, what is grief if not love persevering?